MohammadFaysal731/MohammadFaysal731-anytime-earn-fitness-client/README.md

 ### Project Features

-- 3 kind of sign up system
+- 3 kind of sign in system
 - email and password base
 - continue with google
 - continue with facebook